rslint/rslint/README.md

 help: for more information about the errors try the explain command: `rslint explain <rules>`
 ```

-The RSLint CLI works without a configuration file and will select reccomended non-stylistic rules to run.
+The RSLint CLI works without a configuration file and will select recommended non-stylistic rules to run.

 ## Features